MelindaJ Barbieri

-MelindaJ "Mindy" Barbieri (born 16 May 2000) is an Australian soccer player who last played for Newcastle Jets in the Australian A-League Women.
+MelindaJ "Mindy" Barbieri (/it/; born 16 May 2000) is an Australian soccer player who last played for Newcastle Jets in the Australian A-League Women.
 She has previously played for Melbourne Victory and Adelaide United.
 She has represented Australia in the Australia women's national under-20 soccer team.

 Club career

 Melbourne Victory

 Barbieri signed with Melbourne Victory in 2015.
 She made her debut on 17 October 2015 in a match against Perth Glory.
 She made twelve appearances for the team during the 2015–16 W-League season.
 She scored her first goal against Western Sydney Wanderers on 12 December 2015.
 She scored her second goal of the season against Sydney FC on 26 December 2015.
 Victory finished in ninth place during the regular season with a record.
 In May 2016, she was awarded the club's Young Player of the Year award.

 Barbieri returned to the squad for the 2016–17 W-League season.

 On 20 September 2017, following the W-League's new CBA allowing multi-year contracts, Barbieri signed a two-year contract with Melbourne Victory.